VibhourSharma/Multi-step-form/README.md

 # Multi-Step Form

 ## Overview
-This project tackles the Multi-Step Form challenge from Frontend Mentor using React and Tailwind CSS.
-It features a stepper for seamless navigation, toggles for plan selection, checkboxes for addons, and toast notifications for user feedback.
+This project tackles the Multi-Step Form challenge from Frontend Mentor using React, TypeScript, and Tailwind CSS.
+It features a stepper for seamless navigation, toggles for plan selection, checkboxes for add-ons, and toast notifications for user feedback.

 ## Features
 - Multi-step form with stepper